GRADUATE INTERNSHIP PROGRAMME : APPLY

 Successful applicants will develop their professional practice through actively taking part in all aspects of our projects including day-to-day running of contemporary art exhibitions, administrative tasks and marketing.
-We are looking for reliable candidates who can work independently and flexibly for one day a week and 3 days a week during exhibitions - over a period of three months.
+We are looking for reliable candidates who can work independently and flexibly, for one day a week, over a period of three months.

 Interns will take part in weekly team meetings (currently held on Tuesdays over Zoom) as well as have the opportunity to be part of peer review sessions.
 The internship culminates in a project, new work or an event to be developed by the intern under the mentorship of the Circus collective.
 See what past interns have done here.

-Circus are delighted to announce a call out to all artists who have graduated from an arts degree within the last three years and are based in the Highlands or Moray.
-Whilst we hope to be able to meet in person later this summer, this internship will start on the 17th June over Zoom and we are particularly interested to hear from recent graduates who’ve got a strong proposal which can be delivered during the Covid-19 pandemic.
+Circus are delighted to announce a call out to all artists who have graduated from an arts degree within the last three years and are based in the Highlands & Islands or Moray.
+Whilst we hope to be able to meet in person later this year, this internship will start over Zoom and we are particularly interested to hear from recent graduates who’ve got a strong proposal which can be delivered during the Covid-19 pandemic.
 This internship will run from 9th March - 8th June 2021 and we anticipate the majority taking place remotely, therefor you don't need to be based within the Inverness area to apply and there's flexibility to work around any other commitments you may have.
 We want to promote equal opportunities for all graduates and so if you are facing any barriers which stop you from applying please get in touch, via the email below, to discuss them.

-Please include an artist CV, examples of recent work (6 jpgs or film links) and a letter of interest (max.
-400 words) which should include: a brief artist's statement; how Circus can support you during your internship (ie. advice on funding, skills sharing, space to make work), what skills you bring to our team, and what you would like to achieve by the end (ie. develop a remote project/workshop, create new work, curate an event, work towards realising a current project).
+a letter of interest (max.
+500 words) which should include: a brief artist's statement, how Circus can support you during your internship (ie. advice on funding, skills sharing, space to make work), what skills you bring to our team, and what you would like to achieve by the end (ie. develop a remote project/workshop, create new work, curate an event, work towards realising a current project).

 Applications should be emailed to:

-Please use the subject line: “Internship Programme Summer 2020” in your email.
+Please use the subject line: “Internship Programme Spring 2021” in your email.

 Successful candidates should be available for a short informal interview on Friday 19th February, via Zoom.